 How to access blocked websites on an Android phone without VPN

-This tutorial video will show you step by step how to access blocked websites on an Android phone without using a VPN.
+This step-by-step tutorial will show you how to access blocked websites on an Android phone without a VPN.

 The steps on this page work for all Android phones, such as Samsung, Lenovo, Motorola, OnePlus, ASUS, Nokia, Google, Sony, LG, and other Android smartphones.

-On this page, you will find two methods for accessing blocked websites on an Android smartphone.
+There are two methods on this page for accessing blocked websites on an Android smartphone.

 1. How to access blocked websites on an Android phone using Private DNS